asthanaa16/si507-movie-rec/README-STRUCTURE.md

 I have chosen to use a tree to store my data.
 I will have all the data stored in my root, and I will pop elements based on if they meet the user’s inputed criterion.
+The new shortened list will makeup the children and leaves of the tree.